 sudo systemctl reload nginx

-After you’ve set up your domain and DNS records to point to your server IP, you can now access your Plex Media Server at your chosen sub-domain, such as plex.example.com.
+After configuring your domain DNS records to point to your server IP, you can access your Plex Media Server at your subdomain (for example, plex.example.com).
+Test by opening the URL in your browser—you should see the Plex login page.

 Secure Nginx with Let’s Encrypt SSL Free Certificate for Plex